Computers, internet access key targets of federal aid under governor's control

 Commissioner of Higher Education Kim Hunter Reed said Monday she asked state economic development leaders about a month ago to identify top job needs around the state.

-Reed said officials of community colleges were asked to gear up to make credentials linked to those jobs available.
+Reed said officials of community colleges were asked to gear up to make credentials linked to those jobs available quickly.

 "The goal is to scholarship individuals into a short-term credential that has a job at the end of it so we can allow people into employment at no cost to the individual," she said.

-Another $4.75 million will be used to narrow the digital divide in higher education, including training on how to deliver courses for the state's roughly 10,000 faculty members.
+Another $4.75 million will be used to narrow the digital divide in higher education, including training on how to deliver courses by the state's roughly 10,000 faculty members.

 "When you have a light switch of changing from in-person education to online education there is a lot of work that has to be done to get better at it," Reed said.